-As gardens get smaller there is a great deal of interest in smaller plants and plant breeders have responded by producing some real jewels that grace even the smallest garden.
+As gardens become smaller there is a lot of interest in smaller plants.
+Plant breeders have responded by producing some real jewels that grace even the smallest garden.
 Crape Myrtles are fantastic plants for summer color and they are very drought-resistant and tolerant of harsh conditions.
-Most of them are large bushes and even small trees, so they do not fit well into a smaller garden, so if you have a small garden you may have been missing out on these terrific plants.
-The Pocomoke Crape Myrtle has changed all that and now, in the smallest garden, or even if you have no garden at all, you can enjoy the beautiful crêpe-paper flowers of these wonderful plants.
+Most of them are large bushes and even small trees, and they don’t fit well into a smaller garden, so if you have a small garden you may have been missing out on these terrific plants.
+The Pocomoke Crape Myrtle has changed all that , so now, in the smallest garden, or even if you have no garden at all, you can enjoy the beautiful crêpe-paper flowers of these wonderful plants.

 The Pocomoke Crape Myrtle will grow less than two feet tall and about three feet across, keeping this dwarf habit for many years.
 Because of its small size it is an ideal choice for a colorful container plant or for group-plantings in the garden in front of larger shrubs.
 It is especially showy because its rose-pink flowers start to appear in early summer and continue right into the fall, bringing rich color throughout the time when your garden is having the most use.
 It has also been specially bred to be resistant to the unsightly powdery mildew that often disfigures other Crape Myrtles and detracts from their beauty, so this plant will be gorgeous all the time.